user1342/Android-Messenger-App-CTF-Writeup/README.md

 .end method
 ```

-After we've done this we're going to need to go back to the directory with the starting apk in and run the below which will reassemble our SMALI.
+After we've done this we're going to need to go back to the directory with the starting apk in and run the below which will re-assemble our SMALI to a dalvik executable and APK.

 ```shell
 apktool b kgb-messenger